-There were around 1,023,700 people without jobs across the nation at the end of September, compared with 1,028,000 a month earlier, according to the Central Statistical Office.
+There were around 1,029,500 people without jobs across the nation at the end of July, compared with 1,026,500 a month earlier, according to the state-run statistics agency.

-Labour Minister Marlena Maląg said earlier this month that the Polish labour market was stabilizing after a period of lockdown and restrictions affecting the economy amid the coronavirus pandemic.
+Labour Minister Marlena Maląg said earlier this month that the Polish labour market seemed to be stabilizing after a period of lockdown and restrictions affecting the economy.

-Maląg said last month that some 6 million jobs had been saved throughout the country thanks to measures including a massive relief and stimulus package that aimed to shield the economy from the coronavirus.
+Maląg has previously said that some 5 million jobs have been saved throughout the country thanks to measures including a massive relief and stimulus package that aimed to shield the economy from the coronavirus.

 Poland's jobless rate is expected to rise to 8 percent at the end of this year, from 5.2 percent at the end of 2019, under a proposed revision of the country's 2020 budget.

-According to the European Union’s Eurostat statistics agency, which uses a different methodology, unemployment in Poland was a modest 3.1 percent in August, the second-lowest rate in the 27-nation bloc.
+According to the European Union’s statistics agency, which uses a different methodology, unemployment in Poland was a modest 3 percent in June, the second-lowest rate in the 27-nation bloc.

 A total of 63,073 people have tested positive for the coronavirus in Poland since the start of the pandemic, and 1,977 have died from the COVID-19 respiratory disease so far, public health authorities announced on Tuesday.